-An in-person interview allows for direct contact with the employer (or whoever is doing the hiring for the company).
-However, with phone interviews, it’s imperative that your personality shines through.
+An in-person interview allows for direct contact with the employer (or whoever is hiring for the company).
+However, it’s imperative that your personality shines through with phone interviews.
 There is no room for eye contact, a handshake, etc. So, here are some tips on how to conquer your next phone interview:

 1. Check your phone service and surroundings.
 Be sure to be in an area with exceptional service and run a test phone call with a family member or a friend.
 Nothing is worse than a fuzzy or dropped phone call.
 Additionally, ensure that there is no background noise in your environment, such as pets, kids, highways, and more.